All Episodes

 If I'm wrong, I apologize.

-It's Beck and it's okay.
+It's Becca, and it's okay.

-The Democrats doing this to us, it's not only the Keystone Pipeline workers that's losing their jobs, it's also truck drivers like me that are losing their jobs, and half the time their small mom and pop outfits that they don't know what they're going to do because of everything.
+From firsthand, what I have seen from delivering products to the job sites, the Democrats doing this to us, it's not only the Keystone pipeline workers that's losing their jobs, it's also truck drivers like me that are losing their jobs.

-I'm not gonna lie to you.
+I'm not going to lie to you.

-I used to get so annoyed when I drove longer distances, and I don't drive long distances as I used to, as much as I used to.
+I used to get so annoyed when I drove longer distances, and I don't drive long distances as I used to as much as I used to.

 And then, you know, as I got, you know, I mean, this is when I'm really young.

-And then I figured out, you know, everything that I've consumed in my life, I don't care if it's at the grocery store, if it's at Home Depot or Lowe's, or everything is because of people like yourself that work uh long hard hours in what is an extraordinarily hard job, and you deliver every single thing we have.
+And then I figured out, you know, everything that I've consumed in my life, I don't care if it's at the grocery store, if it's at Home Depot or Lowe's, or everything is because of people like yourself that work long, hard hours in what is an extraordinarily hard job, and you deliver every single thing we have.

-There was nothing here without you guys, and you never shut down.
+Literally, there was nothing here without you guys, and you never shut down.

 And so I have so much respect for what you do.